johnjallday/dolphin-music-project-manager/README.md

 ## Configuration

-The plugin stores settings in agent-specific configuration files:
-- `config.json`: Plugin definition and schema
-- `agent_settings.json`: User-specific directory paths and settings
+The plugin uses function-based settings management where settings are provided by the host application.

 ## Platform Support